 - Georgetown University.
 Georgetown University has an Ophthalmic Medical Personnel Training Program (OMPTP) that equips students with the knowledge and skills needed to assist an ophthalmologist or optometrist.
 There are three options to this program, including a full-time, two-year certificate program that combines classroom lectures with clinical practice.
 This program begins in July of each year and has limited space.
 Students begin their clinical rotations in September of their first year and graduate in May of their second year.
 There is also a nine-month workshop-style program offered yearly from September through May, one evening a week.
 This program is targeted toward students who are already employed and wish to further their knowledge.
 The final course is a six-week summer academic program.
 It is a classroom instruction program only.
 This program is included in the two-year program but can also be taken by itself.

 - Penn Foster Career College.
 If you would rather complete a shorter program and work at your own pace instead of following a scheduled curriculum, Penn Foster is an excellent option.
 They offer an online program that can be taken at your leisure and can be completed in as few as seven months.
 Students also have an opportunity to complete a clinical externship with this program and are prepared to take the NOCE and CLRE upon completion.

-Outlook and Salaries for Opticians in Washington D.C.
+Job Outlook and Salaries for Opticians in D.C.

-Optician salaries in the capital are a little higher than they are in many of the states.
-The average hourly rate for opticians in D.C. is $20.76, and their average annual salary is $43,180.
+Also, the Bureau of Labor Statistics states that in 2021 optician salaries in the capital are a little higher than they are in many states.
+The average hourly rate for opticians in D.C. is $17.64 and their average annual salary is $36,700.
 Entry-level opticians may expect to earn a little less than this, while more experienced, certified opticians could potentially earn more.